-Since the Hungarian pilot of rurAllure focuses on natural heritage, the two pilgrim groups organised for the fair, were escorted by rurAllure people, who showed them nearby natural heritage places.
+Since the Hungarian pilot of rurAllure focuses on natural heritage, the two pilgrim groups organised for the fair, were escorted by rurAllure team, who showed them nearby natural heritage places.
 The spiritual context was presented by rurAllure consortium member, Mária Út Egyesület, where the main topic was on how nature mirrors God’s presence in pilgrims’ life.

-The first group had a 3-day ride by bike, visiting Tata, Tatabánya, Oroszlány, Fehérvárcsurgó, and some other heritage sites on the way.
+The first group had a 3-day ride by bicycle, visiting Tata, Tatabánya, Oroszlány, Fehérvárcsurgó, and some other heritage sites on the way.
 Tata has already signed the stakeholder agreement with rurAllure, as the city is full of interesting places and is nearby, however, it is not part of the official pilgrim path.
-The pilgrim group received a warm welcome from the mayor of Tata, who accompanied them by bike along the Lake of Tata, which is country-wide known for thousands of waterfowls finding shelter in autumn.
+The pilgrim group received a warm welcome from the mayor of Tata, who accompanied them by bicycle along the Lake of Tata, which is country-wide known for thousands of waterfowls finding shelter in autumn.

 The other pilgrim group approached Bodajk on foot, following the trail of Oroszlány–Bodajk and the beautiful Gaja Gorge.
 The two groups visited jointly the castle of Csókakő.
 From the lookout tower the pilgrims had the chance to ponder about the wealth of Nature.